 West Cornwall Beekeepers’ Association attracts beekeepers and would-be beekeepers from Lands End to Truro.
-Monthly meetings from April to September are held in members’ apiaries or the Association apiary.
-The Association Apiary is in the grounds of the Duchy College at Rosewarne, just north of Camborne. map
+Monthly meetings from April to September are held in members’ apiaries or either of the Association apiaries which are located in the grounds of the Duchy College at Rosewarne, just north of Camborne. map and near Penzance.

 From September to April, meetings are for talks, discussions, elections and reports, members’ Honey Show and games.
 Most meetings are at Passmore Edwards Institute, Hayle and St Piran’s Hall Goldsithney.

 Monthly meetings In the summer these are “hands on” working demonstrations.
-They are held either at our teaching apiary at Duchy Agricultural College (Rosewarne) or at a member’s home apiary.
+They are held either at our teaching apiaries at Duchy Agricultural College (Rosewarne) or near Penzance, or at a member’s home apiary.
 Led by an experienced bee-keeper, relevant beekeeping practices for that month are demonstrated and discussed, usually followed by tea.

-During the winter, when the bees are tucked up, we meet normally on the 4th Monday of the month, for a variety of lectures from experts in their field, or workshops covering aspects of beekeeping.
+During the winter, when the bees are tucked up, we meet normally on the 2nd Tuesday and 4th Monday (Novices) of the month, for a variety of lectures from experts in their field, or workshops covering aspects of beekeeping.
 These evenings are also a forum for exchanging ideas as well as being a chance to meet members socially.